 Engage in appropriate activities

 - A student is expected to carry a full-time course of study (12-15 credit hours per semester) and maintain "good" academic standing.
-No student may drop under the full course load requirement under any circumstances unless otherwise advised by the Assistant Director, International Student Services and Engagement.
+No student may drop under the full course load requirement under any circumstances unless otherwise advised by the Associate Director, International Student Services and Engagement.

 Be employed only with authorization